Pillar

 Reducing missed appointments systematically

-The solution isn't any single feature.
-It's a set of connected systems that close the gaps between your office, your field team, and your customers.
-Here's what that looks like in practice:
+No single feature fixes this.
+It takes a handful of connected pieces that close the gaps between your office, your field team, and your customers.
+Here is what that looks like in practice:

 Automated SMS and email reminders